jeantessier/advent-of-code-2024/day11/README.md

 ## Puzzle 02

-The approach from Puzzle 1 stops responding around blink 35.
-I need a new approach.
+The approach from Puzzle 1 stopped responding around blink 35.
+I needed a new approach.

+Divide and Conquer.
+Blink once and add up the counts from blinking **n-1** times each resulting stone.
+Caching helps, as certain numbers tends to come back again and again.

+With this new approach, the sample data took **63ms** and the real input only took **381ms**.
+That's for 75 blinks!!